kylewhittemore/full-stack-sequelize/README.md

 * 'dotenv' environmental variables package configured for sequelize
 * nodemon package configured
 * ESlint package configured for Airbnb styleguide
+* heroku-deployment ready
+* instructions to create separate development and production databases
+* instructions for migrating and seeding databases

 ### **How to Use This Template**
 * click "use template" next to the clone button, this will create a new repository on *your* github account